AminaAsif9/VersaMaint-Plugin-for-WordPress/README.md

 .
 .
 .
+.
 How to:
 (Download this plugins folder and put it in your wp-content folder inside your wordpress folder.
 Open you Admin Dashboard on WordPress, Go to Plugins> VersaMaint Plugin (Activate that), Site will go into maintenance mode.
 Click Customize under Appearance to open wordpress customizer option we added, and VOILA!
-You can use above funtionalities here.)
+You can use above funtionalities here under "Maintenance Mode Settings")